 Here’s our guide to a happy vegan Hanukkah: how to eat well, celebrate, and deal with inquisitive family members with questions about your dietary choices!

 Lots of the traditional foods served at Hanukkah aren’t vegan by default.
 But luckily, they’re super easy to veganise!

 Let’s start with latkes: no Hanukkah would be complete without these tasty fried potato pancakes.
 Try this recipe from I Love Vegan, which doesn’t require any fancy ingredients like egg replacer.
 Top with vegan sour cream or applesauce and enjoy!

 Another regular on the Hanukkah table is brisket: while you could just replace this part of the meal with lots of delicious plant-based dishes, if you’re feeling ambitious, try this vegan brisket from My Jewish Learning.

-If you’re still hungry, this roundup of 21 vegan Hanukkah recipes from Bustle has some great ideas.
+If you’re still hungry, this roundup of 21 vegan Hanukkah recipes has some great ideas.

 Accidentally Vegan Hanukkah Treats